Parquery/gs-wrap/README.rst

 .. warning::

-    Wildcards (\*, \*\*, \?, \[chars\], \[char range\]) are not supported by google cloud storage API and neither by gswrap at the moment [2018-11-07].
-    Reasons are that the gsutil with wildcards can hardly be equivalently reconstructed and that the toplevel search is extremely inefficient.
-    More information about gsutil wildcards can be found here:
+    Wildcards (\*, \*\*, \?, \[chars\], \[char range\]) are not supported by Google Cloud Storage API and neither by ``gs-wrap`` at the moment [2019-01-16].
+Reasons are that the ``gsutil`` with wildcards can hardly be equivalently reconstructed and that the toplevel search is extremely inefficient.
+More information about ``gsutil`` wildcards can be found here:
     `<https://cloud.google.com/storage/docs/gsutil/addlhelp/WildcardNames>`_

 .. code-block:: python